d-bl/GroundForge-help/docs/color-rules.md

 ===================

-This page explains how GroundForge uses up to four colors per stitch to distinguish up to three crosses and up to three twists between those crosses, as well as tallies and plain plaits.
+This page explains how GroundForge uses up to four colors per stitch to distinguish up to four crosses per stitch and up to three twists between those crosses, as well as tallies and plain plaits.
 If we count mirrored versions of stitches, the color code can distinguish over 4K separate stitches.
 It does have one drawback: the approach may be too elaborate to